webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 The comment speaks for itself. <br />

-<div class="comment"><blockquote> www.liceo.edu.mx is an example of a site that achieves a level of nesting of about 1500 tags, all from a bunch of <b>s.
-We will only allow at most 20 nested tags of the same type before just ignoring them all together. </blockquote></div>
+<blockquote> www.liceo.edu.mx is an example of a site that achieves a level of nesting of about 1500 tags, all from a bunch of <b>s.
+We will only allow at most 20 nested tags of the same type before just ignoring them all together. </blockquote

  bool HTMLParser::allowNestedRedundantTag(const AtomicString& tagName) {